Mpro256/Mpro256/README.md

-# 👋 Hey, I'm Czcx!
+# Yo!
+My names Czcx!
-## (aka the Minecraft Nerd)
+## I'm a student and I always love learning something new!

-I'm a brainless coder!
-I love coding a lot (duh!!)!
-My favorite things to do are to code minecraft mods and play some hypixel skyblock 😆
+My favorite things to do are to code minecraft mods and play some hypixel skyblock!

 ### My favorite languages are ...
 - Javascript